Villa Allende

-Villa Allende is a city in Córdoba Province, Argentina, in the department of Colón.
+Villa Allende is a city in Córdoba Province, Argentina, located mainly in the department of Colón, but bordering and reaching into the department Capital to the south, with the provincial capital Córdoba being located around 19 km to the south.

-Villa Allende was founded in 1889 and has 27,164 inhabitants (Provincial Census 2008).
-Located just 19 km away from Córdoba.
+Villa Allende was founded in 1889 and around 36,000 inhabitants according to the 2022 census.
 The economy has strong ties with the capital city and is heavily dependent on tourism.

+Location

 Villa Allende is connected to the capital through Av.
 Donato Álvarez, that starts in the neighbourhood of Argüello and reaches Av.
-Padre Luchese that connects the city to the airport.
-This avenue was widened in 2025, which sparked a conflict due to the removal of a 300-old white quebracho.
+Padre Luchesse that connects the city to the airport and where public construction finished in April 2026 to widen this main connection to Ruta Provincial E53.

+The start of this road work in 2025 sparked a conflict due to the moving of a 300-old white quebracho.
+Public figures and environmental organisations opposed the proposal, but the municipality went ahead with the decision.
+The tree was transplanted to its new location in July 2025.
+In April 2026, the municipality updated the public about the tree having survived being moved, with the tree flowering again.